-Radionuclide activity concentrations in wine, milk, fruit and vegetable samples collected around the SRB facility are provided in tables B-5, B-6, B-7, and B-8, respectively, in appendix B. All of the results indicate levels safe for consumption: In wine samples, the HTO activity concentrations were more than 4,175 times lower than the reference levels.
-In milk samples, the HTO activity concentrations were more than 1,000 times lower than the reference levels.
-Similarly, the measured levels of HTO in fruit samples were more than 1,290 times lower than the reference levels, while the measured levels of HTO in vegetable samples were more than 3,295 times lower than the reference levels.
+Radionuclide activity concentrations in wine, milk, fruit and vegetable samples collected around the SRB facility are provided in tables B-5, B-6, B-7, and B-8, respectively, in appendix B. All of the results indicate levels safe for consumption: In wine samples, the HTO activity concentrations were more than 3,000 times lower than the reference levels.
+In milk samples, the HTO activity concentrations were below the MDC.
+Similarly, the measured levels of HTO in fruit samples were more than 2,800 times lower than the reference levels, while the measured levels of HTO in vegetable samples were more than 575 times lower than the reference levels.
+No health impacts are expected at this dose level.